greg-raven/Impeachment-Chronicles/_posts/2020-05-14-media-role-in-collusion-tale.md

 : The FBI interviews a main source of Steele's "dossier" and learns his information was merely barroom gossip and rumor never meant to be taken as fact or submitted to the FBI and the Foreign Intelligence Surveillance Court to wiretap Page.
 (The FBI does not notify the court and applies for, and receives, another wiretap against Page).

 Jan.
 10, 2017:
-: The 35-page Fusion GPS anti-Trump "dossier" is leaked to the media and published.<br>A CIA official makes a Flynn [unmasking request]({% post_url 2020-05-08-follow-up-unmasking-requests-re-former-national-security-advisor-michael-flynn %}).
+: The 35-page Fusion GPS anti-Trump "dossier" is leaked to the media and published.<br />A CIA official makes a Flynn [unmasking request]({% post_url 2020-05-08-follow-up-unmasking-requests-re-former-national-security-advisor-michael-flynn %}).

 Jan.
 11, 2017:
 : Power makes another Flynn [unmasking request]({% post_url 2020-05-08-follow-up-unmasking-requests-re-former-national-security-advisor-michael-flynn %}).

 Jan.
 12, 2017:
-: Obama administration finalizes new rules allowing NSA to spread "certain intel to" other U.S. intel agencies without normal privacy protections.<br>Vice President Biden and Treasury Secretary Jacob Lew request the unmasking of Flynn in intelligence communications.<br>Someone leaks to David Ignatius of the *Washington Post* that Flynn had called Russia's ambassador.
+: Obama administration finalizes new rules allowing NSA to spread "certain intel to" other U.S. intel agencies without normal privacy protections.<br />Vice President Biden and Treasury Secretary Jacob Lew request the unmasking of Flynn in intelligence communications.<br />Someone leaks to David Ignatius of the *Washington Post* that Flynn had called Russia's ambassador.
 "What did Flynn say, and did it undercut the U.S. sanctions?" asked Ignatius in the article.

 Jan.
 20, 2017:
-: Trump becomes president.<br>Fifteen minutes after Trump becomes president, former National Security Adviser Susan Rice emails memo to herself purporting to summarize the Jan.
+: Trump becomes president.<br />Fifteen minutes after Trump becomes president, former National Security Adviser Susan Rice emails memo to herself purporting to summarize the Jan.
 5 Oval Office meeting with President Obama and other top officials.
 She states that Obama instructed the group to investigate "by the book" and asked them to be mindful whether there were certain things that "could not be fully shared with the incoming administration."

 Jan.
 22, 2017:
 : Intel information is leaked to Wall Street Journal, which reports "US counterintelligence agents have investigated communications" between Flynn and Russian Ambassador to the U.S. Sergey Kislyak to determine if any laws were violated.